fruit-bird/Result-type-in-CPP/README.md

 ## What is This?
 This project is created for fun (and out of boredom).
 Rust's Result type is a life changer

+This code more than likely has some issues.
+If you found yourself here, you're lost already.
+Don't use this code unless you modify it